CSD-FX/Snake_N_Ladder_Java_Script/README.md

 - Open the folder `snake-ladders-js/`.
 - Double-click `index.html` to open in your browser.

-## Rules
-- Roll 1–6 to move forward.
-- Land on ladder base to climb; land on snake head to slide down.
-- You must land exactly on 100 to win (overshoot = no move).

 ## Files
 - `index.html` – page layout and controls.
 - `style.css` – board and UI styling.
 - `script.js` – game logic (board generation, turns, dice, snakes/ladders, win).

-## Animations
-- Snakes and ladders are rendered as SVG paths in `index.html` overlay (`<svg id="overlay">`).
-- When you land on a snake/ladder, the token animates along the path (see `animateTeleport()` in `script.js`).
-- Paths redraw responsively on resize.

 ---